Alexei Popyrin: Junior career

-Casablanca (MAR), Trofeo Bonfiglio - Tennis Club Milano Milan (ITA), the 2017 French Open junior singles title in May 2017 and his first ITF Professional tournament in Poland F4 Futures Mragowo (POL).
+Casablanca (MAR), Trofeo Bonfiglio – Tennis Club Milano Milan (ITA), the 2017 French Open junior singles title in May 2017 and his first ITF Professional tournament in Poland F4 Futures Mragowo (POL).
 While ranked number 2 in the juniors single rankings, Popyrin decided to focus on the professional circuit.

 Professional career

-2013–2018: Start of pro circuit, First Challenger title, top 150 debut
+2013–2018: Challenger title, top 150

 Popyrin entered his first ITF Futures professional tournament in October 2013 at 14 years of age where he lost a first round qualifying match to Slovakian Martin Beran in Madrid.
 He secured his first professional qualifying win a year later in another Spanish ITF Futures tournament but failed to qualify for the main draw when he lost in the second round qualifying match.
-At the beginning of 2016, at the age of 15, Popyrin contested his first ATP Challenger Tour tournament after receiving a wildcard from Tennis Australia to compete in the 2016 Canberra Challenger.
+At the beginning of 2016, at the age of 16, Popyrin contested his first ATP Challenger Tour tournament after receiving a wildcard from Tennis Australia to compete in the 2016 Canberra Challenger.
 He was defeated in the first round by future top 10 player Diego Schwartzman.

 In July 2016, he secured his first professional main draw win in an Italian ITF Futures tournament by defeating local talent Tommaso Roggero in straight sets before retiring hurt in the second round.
-Popyrin continued to play ITF Futures tournaments for the remainder of 2016 and ended the year with a world ranking of No.1155.
+Popyrin continued to play ITF Futures tournaments for the remainder of 2016 and ended the year with a world ranking of No. 1155.
 He won his first professional ITF title in July 2017 at the Poland F4 in Mragowo, Poland.
 This victory broke Popyrin into the top 1000 for the first time.
 He played several more ITF and Challenger tournaments for the remainder of 2017 and ended the year with a ranking of 622.

-Popyrin started the 2018 season ranked No.622, achieving a career-high ranking 25 times over the course of the season peaking at No.147 in November.
+Popyrin started the 2018 season ranked No. 622, achieving a career-high ranking 25 times over the course of the season peaking at No.147 in November.
 In January 2018, he qualified for an ATP World Tour tournament for the first time at the Sydney International beating Nicolas Mahut and Federico Delbonis.
-He lost in round 1 to John Millman.
+He lost in round one to John Millman.
 Later in January, Popyrin made his Grand Slam debut at the 2018 Australian Open after being awarded a wildcard.
 He lost in round 1 to Tim Smyczek.
 Popyrin spent the next six months in Europe playing in challenger tournaments, increasing his ranking.